NanoWorks-Project/NanoWorks/src/Cache/README.md

 Avoid non-indexed queries against cache sets with many items.

-To optimize indexed queries against the cache, use models to track related items with <i>HashSet</i>.
+To optimize indexed queries against the cache, use models to track related items with `HashSet`.

 ```
 public class AuthorBooks